signalfx/signalfx-agent/docs/monitors/kubernetes-cluster.md

 # kubernetes-cluster

-Collects cluster-level metrics from the
+*If you are using OpenShift there is an [`openshift-cluster`](openshift-cluster.md) monitor to be used instead of this monitor that contains additional OpenShift metrics.*

-Kubernetes API server.
+Collects cluster-level metrics from the Kubernetes API server.
 It uses the _watch_ functionality of the K8s API to listen for updates about the cluster and maintains a cache of metrics that get sent on a regular interval.

 Since the agent is generally running in multiple places in a K8s cluster and since it is generally more convenient to share the same configuration across